Collecting and maintaining contact details

 - The data collection schedule, covering what you need to return and when

 - [Only for those providers that also submit student data to HESA] The facility through the Student/AP student data collection system to allow providers to check your in-house generated cohort numbers against the automatically generated Graduate Outcomes population (available from Spring 2018).

-Poor quality assurance of contact details will be evident in the survey contractor’s failure to contact graduates.
+Poor quality assurance of contact details will be evident in the survey contractor’s failure to contact graduates and also may result in complaints from graduates.
 The level of successful contact details (i.e. contact details that led to a survey response or explicit refusal) will be monitored by HESA.

 You should actively maintain the contact details collected.
 This will involve encouraging graduates to update their contact details between the point they are collected and the point you return them to HESA.